balysv/back-slot/README.md

 ## Usage

+Don't worry about your private Slack data, the script is stateless!

 ```
 // Post using an emoji (including custom ones) as an avatar and an arbitrary name
 python slack_post.py -c <channel> -m <message> -e <emoji> -n <name>